John Andrew Crump

-John Andrew Crump MB ChB, MD, DTM&H, FRACP, FRCPA, FRCP is a New Zealand-born infectious diseases physician, medical microbiologist, and epidemiologist.
-He is Professor of Medicine, Pathology, and Global Health at the University of Otago and an Adjunct Professor of Medicine, Pathology, and Global Health at Duke University.
-He served as inaugural Co-Director of the Otago Global Health Institute, one of the university's research centres.
-His primary research interest is fever in the tropics, focusing on invasive bacterial diseases and bacterial zoonoses.
+John Andrew Crump is a New Zealand infectious diseases physician, medical microbiologist, and epidemiologist.
+He is Professor of Medicine, Pathology, and Global Health at the University of Otago and an adjunct professor of medicine, Pathology, and Global Health at Duke University.
+He serves as Director of the Otago Global Health Institute, one of the university's research centres.
+His primary research interest is fever in the tropics, focusing on invasive bacterial diseases and bacterial and viral zoonoses.

 Early life and education

-Crump was born in Oamaru and raised on a farm at Okaramio, attending Havelock School and Marlborough Boys’ College.
-He graduated MB ChB in 1993 and received his MD in 2013 for research on clinical and laboratory aspects of HIV in Tanzania from the University of Otago Medical School.
-Crump trained as both an internist in infectious diseases and as a pathologist in medical microbiology in New Zealand, England, Australia and the USA, and as an Epidemic Intelligence Service Officer with the US Centers for Disease Control and Prevention (CDC).
+Crump was born in Oamaru and raised on a farm at Okaramio, attending Havelock School and Marlborough Boys' College.
+He graduated MB ChB in 1993 and completed his MD doctoral thesis in 2013 on clinical and laboratory aspects of HIV in Tanzania from the University of Otago Medical School.
+He was awarded DTM&H in 1995 by the Royal College of Physicians after studying tropical medicine at the London School of Hygiene and Tropical Medicine.
+Crump trained as both an internist in infectious diseases and as a pathologist in medical microbiology in New Zealand, England, Australia, and the US, being made MRCP(UK) in 1997, FRACP in 1999, FRCPA in 2004, and FRCP in 2009.
+He served as an Epidemic Intelligence Service Officer with the US Centers for Disease Control and Prevention (US CDC).